This project is actively being developed.

 register: lfs_disk_bootstrap

-- name: verify list of disks length is equal to one
+- name: fail when list of LFS disks length does not equal 1

 ansible.builtin.fail: